dallmann-consulting/OCPP.Core/README.md

 **Attention:**
-The simulator seems to have _little bugs_ in processing responses.
+The OCPP 1.6 simulator seems to have _little bugs_ in processing responses.

 ```
 ...